maurosoria/dirsearch/docs/configuration.md

 `--save-response-jsonl FILE` appends one versioned JSON object per matched response.
 The `body` field is always Base64 encoded and identified by `bodyEncoding`, so text and binary responses use the same stable schema.
+`capturedBodyLength` records the number of stored bytes, while `bodyComplete` and `bodyTruncated` explicitly identify whether the capture limit omitted any of the decoded response body.
 Both response-saving options can be enabled together.
 Existing non-empty JSONL files must contain compatible `dirsearch.response.v1` records.